dojo/dom/README.md

 ### CSS Style Manipulation

-The dom package provides APIs for adding and removing styles *in a stylesheet*, rather than inline.
+The dom package provides the `addCssRule` function for adding styles *in a stylesheet*, rather than inline.
 This allows styles to be added programmatically on a per-selector basis, which is often more flexible and efficient than setting styles directly inline on one element.

-* `dom.addStyleDeclaration` - Creates a `CSSStyleDeclaration`, adds it to a stylesheet in the page, and returns it
-* `dom.removeStyleDeclaration` - Removes a `CSSStyleDeclaration` that was created with `addStyleDeclaration`
+When used, `addCssRule` returns a handle that allows the rules for the provided selector to be manipulated.

 The dom package does *not* provide helpers for setting inline styles, as `element.style` generally accomplishes that, but moreover, inline styles should be discouraged as they override stylesheets and can be difficult to maintain.

-### CSS Class Application for Feature Tests

-`dom.applyFeatureClass` accepts any number of feature test names (registered with the `has` module), and adds corresponding classes to the document element.

 ### Form Manipulation